Taxation of international executives

 What categories are subject to income tax in general situations?

-Are there any areas of income that are exempt from taxation in Macau?
+Are there any areas of income that are exempt from taxation in Macau (SAR)?
 If so, please provide a general definition of these areas.

 Allowances up to the maximum limit granted for civil servants include the following:

-Non-monetary housing allowance is subject to professional tax with a taxable limit of the lower of the rental of the place and 15 percent of the total cash remuneration received by the employee.
+Non-monetary annual housing allowance is subject to professional tax with a taxable limit of the lower of the annual rental of the place and 15 percent of the total annual cash remuneration received by the employee.

-Housing allowances provided by the employer are subject to professional tax with a non-taxable limit of MOP2,370 per month.
+Housing allowances provided by the employer are subject to professional tax with a non-taxable limit of MOP3,400 per month in 2018.

 Rental allowance provided by the employer is subject to professional tax with non-taxable limits as follows:

-Marriage allowance provided by the employer is subject to professional tax with a non-taxable limit of MOP3,555.
+Marriage allowance provided by the employer is subject to professional tax with a non-taxable limit of MOP 3,825 in 2018.

-Birth allowance provided by the employer is subject to professional tax with a non-taxable limit of MOP2,300.
+Birth allowance provided by the employer is subject to professional tax with a non-taxable limit of MOP 3,825 in 2018.

 Death allowance provided by the employer is subject to professional tax with a non-taxable limit of six times monthly remuneration.

-Funeral allowance provided by the employer is subject to professional tax with a non-taxable limit of MOP4,345.
+Funeral allowance provided by the employer is subject to professional tax with a non-taxable limit of MOP 4,675 in 2018.

 Different types of transportation allowances may be provided by the employers such as the transport of remains, business trips, home trips, and expenses related to setting up an entity.
 These are all taxable with non-taxable limits depending on the nature of the trip as well as the origin and destination of the trip.